 - A young person who has inspired their peers or the wider community through their story of overcoming a struggle in their life

 This award acknowledges individuals who have exhibited innovation, motivation, vision and creativity to establish a business venture or new start up business.
-The recipient of this award will have:
+The recipient of this award will have addressed criteria that includes:

-- Shown initiatives in getting a new business off the ground;
+- Showing initiative in getting a new business off the ground

 - A young person who has thought outside the box and created an online presence creating an income

 - A young person who has shown vision and initiative to start a business and follow through on an idea